On cross-validated Lasso in high dimensions: Main Results

-with probability $1 - o(1)$ up to a constant depending only on $c_1$, $C_1$, $K$, $a$, and $q$. \end{theorem} \begin{remark}[On the sparsity bound] \cite{BC13} showed that if $\lambda$ is chosen so that the event \eqref{eq: main event} holds at most with probability $o(1)$, then the Lasso estimator $\hb(\lambda)$ satisfies the bound $\|\hb(\lambda)\|_0 \lesssim s$ with probability $1 - o(1)$, so that the number of covariates that have been mistakenly selected by the Lasso estimator is at most of the same order as the number of non-zero coefficients in the original model \eqref{eq: model}.
-As explained in Remark \ref{rem: proof}, however, cross-validation typically yields a rather small value of $\lambda$, so that the event \eqref{eq: main event} with $\lambda = \widehat\lambda$ holds with non-trivial probability even in large samples, and it is typically the case that smaller values of $\lambda$ lead to the Lasso estimators $\hb(\lambda)$ with a larger number of non-zero coefficients.
-However, using the result in Theorem \ref{thm: cross validation} and the ``degrees of freedom estimate'' of \cite{ZHT07} and \cite{TT12}, we are still able to show that the cross-validated Lasso estimator is typically rather sparse, and in particular satisfies the bound \eqref{eq: main sparsity bound} with probability $1 - o(1)$.
+\begin{remark}[On the sparsity bound] \cite{BC13} showed that outside of the event \eqref{eq: main event}, the Lasso estimator $\widehat \beta(\lambda)$ satisfies the bound $\| \widehat \beta(\lambda)\|_0 \leq C s$, for some constant $C$, so that the number of covariates that have been mistakenly selected by the Lasso estimator is at most of the same order as the number of non-zero coefficients in the original model \eqref{eq: model}.
+As explained in Remark \ref{rem: proof}, however, cross-validation typically yields a rather small value of $\lambda$, so that the event \eqref{eq: main event} with $\lambda = \widehat \lambda$ holds with non-trivial (in fact, large) probability even in large samples, and it is typically the case that smaller values of $\lambda$ lead to the Lasso estimators $\widehat \beta(\lambda)$ with a larger number of non-zero coefficients.
+We therefore should not necessarily expect that the inequality $\| \widehat \beta(\widehat \lambda) \|_0 \leq C s$ holds with large probability.
+In fact, it is well-known (from simulations) in the literature that the cross-validated Lasso estimator typically satisfies $\| \widehat \beta(\widehat \lambda) \|_0 \gg s $.
+Our theorem, however, shows that even though the event \eqref{eq: main event} with $\lambda = \widehat \lambda$ may hold with large probability, the number of non-zero components in the cross-validated Lasso estimator $\widehat \beta(\widehat \lambda)$ may exceed $C s$ only by the relatively small $(\log^2p)(\log n)(\log(p n) + s^{-1}\log^{r+1}) $ factor. \end{remark}